florisoft/User.Manuals/FLORISHOP ADDONS/Florishop Addon Whatsapp (M109)/M109 - Manual FloriShop addon Whatsapp - EN.md

 **Pay attention: images in this manual may slightly differ from what you see on your own screen.**

-# Creating an anonymous debtor in Florisoft
+# Creating an anonymous debtor

 An anonymous debtor is required to share stocks/parcels via WhatsApp.
 The anonymous debtor is a webshop user who has access to the webshop,